School of Medicine

 Clinical Assistant Professor, Neurology & Neurological Sciences

-As a former public school teacher prior to her medical career, she currently holds an honors certificate in medical education from Stanford and is passionate about medical education.
+As a former public school teacher prior to her medical career, she completed an honors certificate in medical education from Stanford and is passionate about medical education.
 She served as an education chief resident during her training and deeply enjoys working with medical students and residents both in the classroom and in the clinic.

 Her additional academic interests include mitigation of the epidemic of physician burnout, for which she is a graduate of the American Academy of Neurology's Live Well Lead Well Leadership program and has co-developed and directs a wellness & mentorship program for neurology residents and fellows.
 She has also completed the Stanford CELT (clinical education leadership training) program for developing skills in quality improvement and enjoys teaching and fostering quality improvement work within the Stanford Neurology Residency.